 As OUTA heads to court again next Monday, 26 November for the start of the eToll judicial review, much legislative shuffling continues within Government even this week in particular, to address the glaring legal gaps to enforce the non-payment of eTolls.
 This despite claims by both SANRAL and Government, at various intervals during the year, that they were ready to launch in a few weeks!
 We still maintain that SANRAL is not ready to implement!

-Government’s persistence to try and drive the flawed eToll model with spurious claims can be rebutted by all road users by continuing to support OUTA and its members through ongoing submissions to Government/SANRAL rejecting eTolls and by financially contributing to OUTA’s legal fees.
+Government’s persistence to try and drive the flawed eToll model with spurious claims can be rebutted by all road users by continuing to support OUTA and its supporters through ongoing submissions to Government/SANRAL rejecting eTolls and by financially contributing to OUTA’s legal fees.